AdobeDocs/experience-platform.en/help/tags/ui/event-forwarding/secrets.md

 ![[!DNL LinkedIn] authorization popover highlighting [!UICONTROL Create & Authorize secret with [!DNL LinkedIn]].](../../images/ui/event-forwarding/secrets/linkedin-authorization.png)

 A dialog appears prompting you to enter your [!DNL LinkedIn] credentials.
-Follow the prompts to grant event forwarding access to your data under the selected scope.
+Follow the prompts to grant event forwarding access to your data.

 Once the authorization process is complete, you are returned to the **[!UICONTROL Secrets]** tab, where you can see your newly created secret.
 Here you can see the status of the secret and the date of expiration.